Showing posts with label Bangkok. Show all posts

 The bathroom has no bathtub.

 They have an all-day dining restaurant and lobby bar.
-The room package has a complimentary buffet breakfast at Bistro@M. The restaurant was crowded so my husband was not able o take some photos but according to him, buffet spread is limited, konti lang ang meat choices.
+The room package has a complimentary buffet breakfast at Bistro@M. The restaurant was crowded so my husband was not able to take some photos but according to him, buffet spread was limited, konti lang ang meat choices.

 Read: Where to Stay in Bangkok Thailand